 LEARNigeria Advocacy – September 2018

-As a result of the key findings from the evidence generated by the 2017 LEARNigeria citizen-led household assessment survey, it was important to give feedback to the communities where the data was collected.
+As a result of the key findings from the evidence generated by the 2017 LEARNigeria citizen-led household assessment survey, it was important to give feedback to the communities on the data collected.

 The LEARNigeria community engagement and advocacy programme was held in September 2018 across the six states (Akwa Ibom, Ebonyi, Kano, Lagos, Plateau, and Taraba States) where the citizen-led household survey was implemented.

 The community-level dissemination of findings, engagement, and advocacy, brought together parents, teachers, paramount traditional rulers, clerics, social mobilization officers, education secretaries, States’ SUBEB Chairman and other decision-makers/policymakers to highlight the causes and identify the solutions to the challenges impeding children’s learning in Nigeria.